Skip to navigation Skip to content

 50%

-During the 2022 provincial election, nearly half of Quebecers surveyed found it difficult to distinguish between disinformation and facts, and were unsure whether or not they had been exposed to disinformation.
+During the 2022 provincial election, nearly half of the Quebecers surveyed found it difficult to distinguish between disinformation and facts, and were unsure whether or not they had been exposed to disinformation.

 Source: https://static1.squarespace.com/static/5ea874746663b45e14a384a4/t/641232839282647078a6b59e/1678914185387/Rapport+final_PDEQ_2023.pdf